Akryum/moquerie/README.md

   },
 })
 ```

+With this configuration, moquerie will automatically create RESTful endpoints for each resource types found with:

+- `GET /resourceType`: list all instances
+- `POST /resourceType`: create a new instance
+- `GET /resourceType/:id`: get an instance
+- `PUT /resourceType/:id`: update an instance
+- `PATCH /resourceType/:id`: update an instance
+- `DELETE /resourceType/:id`: delete an instance

 Here is an example that demonstrate several supported features such as importing types from other files, optional fields, union types, and deprecated fields: